My visit to an Indigenous cultural centre transformed the way I saw Whistler and the world

 They spoke extensively about their spiritual beliefs, and I was surprised to learn they believed in reincarnation.
 Each person belongs to a clan, named for a totem animal, and it is believed you will come back as that totem animal.
 So, if you are a member of the bear clan, you will not hunt and kill bears.

-There are so many good reasons to visit the Squamish Lil’wat Cultural Centre, from learning about the First Nations culture to helping support an organization that has revitalized the people of these nations.
-The building of the SLCC solved a land dispute between the Squamish and Lil’wat; it has provided training, skill development and employment opportunities for the youth; and it has preserved the cultural heritage of two of Canada’s First Nations.
+There are so many good reasons to visit the Squamish Lil’wat Cultural Centre, from learning about Indigenous culture to helping support an organization that has revitalized the people of these nations.
+The building of the SLCC solved a land dispute between the Squamish and Lil’wat; it has provided training, skill development and employment opportunities for the youth; and it has preserved the cultural heritage of two of Canada’s Indigenous nations.

 Visiting the SLCC is a Canadian Signature Experience.
 You can learn more about it by checking out their website here.